SpikingNeRF: Making Bio-inspired Neural Networks See through the Real World: Introduction

-Recently, more research interests have been invested to shrink the gap and acquired notable achievements in various tasks, including image classification\cite{zhou2022spikformer}, object detection\cite{zhang2022spiking}, graph prediction\cite{zhu2022spiking}, natural language processing\cite{zhu2023spikegpt}, \etc. Despite multi-task supporting, SNN research is also thriving in performance lifting and energy efficiency exploration at the same time.
-However, we have not yet witnessed the establishment of SNN in the real 3D reconstruction task with an advanced performance.
-To this end, this naturally raises an issue: \emph{could bio-inspired spiking neural networks reconstruct the real 3D scene with an advanced quality at low energy consumption}?
-In this paper, we investigate the rendering of neural radiance fields with a spiking approach to answer this question.
+However, we have not yet witnessed the establishment of SNN in the real 3D reconstruction task with advanced performance.
+Let alone enabling the high-quality real 3D rendering on neuromorphic hardwares, e.g., Loihi \cite{davies2018loihi}, PTB \cite{lee2022parallel}, and SpikeSim \cite{10122627}, where neuromorphic computing can essentially acquire low-energy consumption.
+Meanwhile, high-quality real 3D reconstruction, specifically for NeRF \cite{mildenhall2021nerf}, has suffered huge computation overhead during rendering, consuming a significant magnitude of energy \cite{garbin2021fastnerf}.
+Naturally, this raises a question: \emph{could bio-inspired spiking neural networks reconstruct the real 3D scene with advanced quality at low energy consumption}?
+This paper investigates the rendering of neural radiance fields with a spiking approach to answer the question.

-We propose SpikingNeRF to reconstruct a volumetric scene representation from a set of images.
-Learning from the huge success of NeRF\cite{mildenhall2021nerf} and its follow-ups\cite{chen2022tensorf,chen2023mobilenerf,muller2022instant,reiser2021kilonerf,sun2022direct}, we utilize the voxel grids and the spiking multilayer perceptron (sMLP) to jointly model the volumetric representations.
-In such hybrid representations, voxel grids explicitly store the volumetric parameters, and the spiking multilayer perceptron (sMLP) implicitly transforms the parameters into volumetric information, \ie, the density and color information of the radiance fields.
-After the whole model is established, we follow the classic ray-sample accumulation method of radiance fields to render the colors of novel scenes\cite{max1995optical}.
-To accelerate the training and inference, we use the voxel grids to predefine borders and free space, and mask those samples out of borders, in free space or with a low-density value as proposed in \cite{sun2022direct}.
+We propose SpikingNeRF to reconstruct volumetric scene representations of neural radiance fields.
+For fast synthesis, voxel grids methods \cite{hedman2021baking, liu2022neural, sun2022direct} are considered to explicitly store the volumetric parameters.
+For efficient computation, the spiking multilayer perceptron (sMLP) is utilized to implicitly yield volumetric information in an addition-only and spike-driven approach.
+With such an explicit-and-implicit hybrid, fast and energy-efficient neural radiance rendering becomes feasible.